dotCMS/core/docs/examples/osgi/com.dotcms.ruleengine.actionlet/README.txt

 Copy the bundle jar file inside the Felix OSGI container (dotCMS/felix/load).
         OR
 Upload the bundle jar file using the dotCMS UI (CMS Admin->Dynamic Plugins->Upload Plugin).

 2. To uninstall this bundle:

 Remove the bundle jar file from the Felix OSGI container (dotCMS/felix/load).
         OR
 Undeploy the bundle using the dotCMS UI (CMS Admin->Dynamic Plugins->Undeploy).

-How to add a Conditionlet OSGI plugin
+How to add a Actionlet OSGI plugin
 ---------------------------------

 --